Green Bonds Learn how to correctly analyse this topic.

 3

-For impact scale assessment purposes, describe the green bond within its bigger picture, i.e. how much is this investment compared to the overall portfolio.
+For impact assessment purposes, describe the green bond within its bigger picture, i.e. how much is this investment compared to the overall portfolio.

 Micheile henderson Z Vprb Bm T8 QA unsplash